Ratio-consistent estimation for long range dependent Toeplitz covariance with application to matrix data whitening: Introduction

+with $S_{i,j}$ the entries of $\bSb_X$.
+Let $\xi_N=\tr\Cb_N/N$.
 Note that $\hRb_M$ is an unbiased estimator of $\xi_N\Rb_M$, whereas $\hRb_M^b$ is biased.
-It is proved in \cite{vinogradova2015estimation, couillet2015rmt} that, if the entries of $\Zb$ are i.i.d standard complex Gaussian and if the sequence $(r_k)_{k\in\Z}$ in $\Rb_M$ is absolutely summable, both estimators are strongly consistent in spectral norm:
+It is proved in \cite{vinogradova2015estimation, couillet2015rmt} that, if the entries of $\Zb$ are i.i.d standard complex Gaussian and if the sequence $(r_k)_{k\in\Z}$ in $\Rb_M$ is absolutely summable, both estimators are (spectral) norm consistent, that is,